-he 1958/59 season – meeting an Olympic gold medalist in Varsity
+The 1958/59 season – meeting an Olympic gold medalist in Varsity

 We were delighted to receive the following article by our alumni Clyde Emery.
 It would be great if players from this season could add additional material such as photos or team sheets.
+Update: Tom Davis sent a team picture of this season shortly after.
+Thanks a lot.

 “I was Captain of the Fitzwilliam team.
 They wanted to make me captain of the University team but I deferred.
 Those times shortly followed the Suez Canal flare up of 1956 and Americans were resented by “some” in Cambridge.
 I thought it best to keep a low profile – plus – a British University sports team should have a British captain.
 I have a large photo of our team and will forward to you if you do not already have it.